Travels to Azad Kashmir & North-West Frontier Province to support earthquake relief efforts

 Two graves next to broken home and tents

 The first picture taken in Balakot, seen here of two graves, was the typical site in Balakot.
 Amongst the remains of what was a fully functioning and beautiful community, one would see small plots with a broken home, a couple of tents in which survivors were living, and a few graves.
-The few solid ruins of the homes indicated extravagant exterior designs borrowing from Chinese, Persian and European influences.
-The graves made here were considered a blessing as many were buried in mass graves.
-Many survivors were not able to identify the location of their deceased family members.
+The few solid r

 In reflecting on the strength of the people, what stood out most for me in this experience was the very raw ways in which individual human beings were connected to their "self" and how sure of their realities they were.
 Many living in the West may not be able to relate to such a connection with self or with community, yet this connection to self can be seen as a main aspect of the highest quality of life.
 This "connection to self", as I have labeled it, can be categorized under "self-actualization", the highest of Maslow's 5-level "Hierarchy of Needs".
 I found this highest quality here, among the people, secluded in the mountains of the third world and, hidden behind what the West see as images of terror, tribalism, political conflict, and insurgence.